dioxus-community/dioxus-helmet/README.md

 ## Usage

-Import it in your code
+Import it in your code:
 ```rust
 use dioxus_helmet::Helmet;
 ```

-Then you can just use it anywhere in your components like this:
+Then just use it anywhere in your components like this:

 ```rust
     cx.render(rsx! {